therealahrion/ViPER4Android-FX-Legacy/README.md

 * All root solutions (requires init.d support if not using magisk or supersu.
 Try [Init.d Injector](https://forum.xda-developers.com/android/software-hacking/mod-universal-init-d-injector-wip-t3692105))

 ## Change Log
-### v3.4.2 - x.xx.2019
+### v3.4.2 - 2.21.2019
-* Added Samsung Galaxy S9 and Zuk Z2 Pro to lib workaround
+* Added Zuk Z2 Pro to lib workaround
+* Made lib workaround a choice so I don't have to keep updating this

 ### v3.4.1 - 2.19.2019
 * Add S9 to lib workaround